 How does the procedure work?

 The different types of medications injected into the epidural space create different effects for patients.
 Corticosteroids act as anti-inflammatory agents, reducing swelling and nerve irritation to allow the nerve time to heal itself, thereby preventing further discomfort.
 By delivering an epidural injection directly into the epidural space, the medication moves throughout the epidural space, coating the inflamed or irritated nerve roots.
-Therefore, a lumbar injection could alleviate pain associated with the lower back and the nerves traveling to the lower limbs, such as the sciatic nerves.
-Similarly, if an epidural injection is performed in the neck, it should spread throughout the cervical epidural space and provide relief to nerve roots in the neck which can also relieve upper extremity pain.
+Therefore, a lumbar (lower back) injection could alleviate pain associated with the lower back and the nerves traveling to the lower limbs, such as the sciatic nerves.
+Similarly, if an epidural injection is performed in the neck, it should spread throughout the cervical epidural space and provide relief to nerve roots in the neck which can also relieve arm pain.
 (See the Facet Joint Block page for more information).
 The duration of improvement from the epidural injection varies.
 Some patients have permanent relief.
 In others, the effects may not last long.
 In some cases, you may have a series of injections before you may benefit from significant relief.
 A patient may experience relief for a matter of days up to several months; however, the pain may eventually return, requiring another series of injections or an alternative treatment.

 How is the procedure performed?